I had been looking forward to visiting Kyoto during my entire tour of Japan.

 Kiyomizu-dera Temple sits atop a hill, and from its balconies you can see over the colorful sea of treetops and take in all of Kyoto at once.
 It’s an awe-inspiring sight, magnified by the shimmering colors of the changing leaves.

 We left Kiyomizu for the Fushimi Inari Taisha Shrine.
 There, I found something vibrant enough to rival the fiery oranges of the autumn leaves: the crimson-colored torii gates that line the path through the forest to the inner temple.
 Stone fox statues crouched everywhere around the shrine.
 We found out later that foxes were thought to be messengers for the gods.

 Walking through the mountain paths, under the torii gates, I discovered a smaller shrine.
 This was a sub-shrine, I found out later, and there were three more scattered across the mountain.
-Some were so far away that the hike there would have taken two hours, and the sun was dipping down behind the autumn trees.
+Some were so far away that the hike there would have taken two hours, and the sun was already dipping down behind the trees.
 I decided heading to the base of the mountain was the smartest course of action.

 The next morning, I took a train to Hiroshima and explored the Peace Memorial Museum before returning to Kyoto.
 After the modern ride in a bullet train to Hiroshima and back, coming back to Kyoto felt like traveling in time.
 The city is so quiet, filled with shrines and temples and gardens, that you can’t help but let the tranquility wash over you.
 It’s easy to find a bench and watch the falling Japanese maple leaves swirl in the wind.